diladele/webproxy/README.md

 ## How to Configure?

 Currently the project has no built-in Admin UI and can be managed only manually using JSON configuration file in `C:\ProgramData\Diladele\WebProxy\etc\config.json`.
-Configuration is mostly self explanatory.
+Configuration is mostly self-explanatory.
 Just make the changes in the JSON file, save it and restart the service from the Service Management console.

 ## Configuration examples